trailblazer/roar/README.markdown

 ## Media Formats

 While Roar comes with a built-in hypermedia format, there's official media types that are widely recognized.
-Roar currently supports [HAL]() and [Collection+JSON] (experimental).
-Support for Siren and JSON-API is planned when we found sponsors.
+Roar currently supports HAL and Collection+JSON.
+Support for Siren and JSON-API is planned when there's sponsors.

 Simply by including a module you make your representer understand the media type.
 This makes it easy to change formats during evaluation.

 ## HAL-JSON

-The [HAL] format is a simple media type that defines embedded resources and hypermedia.
+The [HAL](http://stateless.co/hal_specification.html) format is a simple media type that defines embedded resources and hypermedia.

 ```ruby
 require 'roar/representer/json/hal'